-- What is Kwansei Gakuin?
+2 What is Kwansei Gakuin?

-- Kwansei Gakuin's

-Philosophy and Spirit
+4 Kwansei Gakuin's Philosophy and Spirit

-- 5 Structure of Kwansei Gakuin
+5 Structure of Kwansei Gakuin

-- A Comprehensive and 6 Integrated Educational Institution
+6 A Comprehensive and Integrated Educational Institution

-- The Kwansei

-8 Grand Challenge 2039,

-Our Resolve for the Future
+8 The Kwansei Grand Challenge 2039, Our Resolve for the Future

-- Taking Internationalization

-to an Excellent Level

-at Each School
+9 Taking Internationalization to an Excellent Level at Each School

-- 10 Kwansei Gakuin University By the Numbers
+10 Kwansei Gakuin University By the Numbers

-- 12 List of All Schools and Departments
+12 List of All Schools and Departments

-- Nishinomiya Uegahara Campus
+14 Nishinomiya Uegahara Campus

-- 16 Kobe-Sanda Campus
+16 Kobe-Sanda Campus

+18 Nishinomiya Seiwa Campus

-- 18 Other Campuses
+20 Other Campuses

+21 International Exchange Programs at KGU

-- 20 Relevant Education in an Era of Drastic Change
+22 Relevant Education in an Era of Drastic Change

-- 22 Mastery for Service in a Global Context

-- 23 Incoming Programs for International Students

-- 24 Partner Institutions Around the World
+24 Partner Institutions Around the World

-- 26 The Kansai Region
+26 The Kansai Region

-- 28 Fact Sheet
+28 Fact Sheet

-- 30 Organization Chart
+30 Organization Chart

-Kwansei Gakuin's Philosophy and Spirit Kwansei Gakuin started in 1889 as a small school with five teachers and 19 students.
+Kwansei Gakuin's Philosophy and Spirit

+Kwansei Gakuin started in 1889 as a small school with five teachers and 19 students.
 The founding spirit is inherited by the school motto, school symbol, and architectural style of the school building.

-Dr. Walter Russell Lambuth
+Walter Russell Lambuth bern and raised i